mfornace/nupack-docs-dev/sources/analysis.md

 # Analysis

-Analyze the equilibrium properties over one of two ensembles:
+NUPACK provides the capability to analyze equilibrium properties over one of two ensembles:

 - **Complex Analysis:** analyze the equilibrium base-pairing properties of a complex of interacting nucleic acid strands [@Dirks07,@Fornace20].